Elwood, Nebraska

-Elwood is a village and the county seat of Gosper County, Nebraska, United States.
+Elwood is a village in and the county seat of Gosper County, Nebraska, United States.
 It is part of the Lexington, Nebraska Micropolitan Statistical Area.
 The population was 707 at the 2010 census.

 History

 Elwood was platted in 1885 when the Chicago, Burlington and Quincy Railroad was extended to that point.
 It was named for Elwood Thomas, a homesteader.

 The Gosper County Courthouse in Elwood is on the National Register of Historic Places.
 The Art Deco building was designed by the Kearney architectural firm of McClure & Walker.